What is Frequency Balance

 You could possibly all the time sort out that with automation on the fader, however, it’s extra enjoyable to give the mix additional character with compression.

-While you can see, the correction when frequency steadiness mastering is simply not some magic method info and isn’t as troublesome while you might think about it.
+As you can see, the correction when frequency steadiness mastering is simply not some magic method info and isn’t as troublesome as you might think about it.